 Guided Tours of Cascais and Sintra

-If you want to combine your trip to Cascais with a visit to Sintra, you’re in luck!
+If you want to combine your trip to Cascais with a day trip to Sintra, you’re in luck!
 There are several guided tours that cover the Cascais highlights and the iconic palaces of Sintra in a single day.

 Tips for a great Cascais day trip

 - Like most of Portugal, Cascais is somewhat hilly.
 Bring comfortable walking shoes!